Move to Music with older adults

 Waltzing arms

 The dance activities and music vary each time, to keep it engaging.
-Move to Music sessions include a gentle warm-up, a simplified social dance step, a sing-along from the 1940s, 50s or 60s, and movement activities that can all be done seated.
-The instructor integrates elements from ballroom and various dance styles (e.g. Waltz, Jive, Flamenco, Cha Cha, Tap), as well as dance improvisation and dance-movement therapy.
+Move to Music sessions include a gentle warm-up, a simplified social dance step, a bit of a dance party with fun music from the 1950s, 60s and 70s, and movement activities that can all be done seated.
+The program integrates elements from ballroom and various dance styles (e.g. Waltz, Jive, Cha Cha, Disco), as well as dance improvisation.
 The music includes big band, jazz, world music and rhythm & blues as well as other genres.

 Various fitness aspects are woven in to the class: cardio, muscular strength, endurance and power, flexibility, balance, reaction speed, and multi-tasking.
 Participants are equally welcome to dance with smaller or bigger movements, or to simply rest, enjoy the music and dance through their imagination.
 The most important thing is that participants pay attention to what their body, brains and senses need, and listen to their own limits.